 10:30 am – 11:45 am 2018 Legislative Session Wrap-up & What to Expect for 2019

 Rebecca O’Hara, Florida League of Cities; Claire Jubb, Charlotte County; Chris Pettit, Palm Beach County Utilities

 With multiple bills in play for the 2018 Legislative Session, this panel will discuss successful legislation impacting environmental programs as well as looking ahead to 2019.

-11:45 am – 1:15 pm The Future of Emergency Management and Beyond - Luncheon
+11:45 am – 1:15 pm Keynote Luncheon: The Future of Emergency Management in Florida and Beyond

 Bryan Koon, Vice President of Homeland Security and Emergency Management, Innovative Emergency Management

 During the conference luncheon Bryan Koon will recap the lessons learned from the historic hurricane season of 2017, provide an overview of the 2018 Hurricane Season thus far, and provide insight for Florida’s, and the nation’s, ability to deal with worsening disasters and how it will impact you and your organization.